December 20, 2021

 Tovuti content offers gamification, and even though not required, you can import SCORM files into your library.
 Speaking of libraries, if you have existing content, you can upload them to your library as well.
 It’s not free, unfortunately, so be ready to pay for its features if you decide to use it.

 GoToTraining is a DTMS that focuses on training for individuals and may not necessarily be the best option for companies looking to train a team.
 This DTMS allows for payment processing through PayPal integration and content sharing through class videos, course catalogs, and PowerPoint presentations.
+Do note that PayPal charges a fee for every payment transaction.
+You can calculate the fee using a PayPal fee calculator.

 With GoToTraining, you can boost knowledge retention through activities and small group interactions, after which you can use tests and polls to evaluate knowledge and gain immediate feedback from your students.